-A figure for an equine casualty is not available, but is likely to over £1,000 accounting only for transport and disposal of a dead horse, quite likely significantly more, depending on location.
+A figure for a horse casualty is not available, but is likely to over £1,500 for basic transport and disposal of a dead horse, quite likely significantly more, depending on location.
+When a vet has been required to euthanise a horse, the cost may add at least another £1,000.
 Replacement for the majority of horses is likely to be several thousand pounds.
 For some horses there may be lost output in terms of stud fees or prize money.
-In UK law a horse is property, not a sentient being, but most horse owners will attribute the equivalent of human cost (distress, suffering, pain) as well as veterinary and insurance costs and lost benefits of ownership.